paws of wisdom reactivity starter bundle

 #1 - Structured Play (Flirt Pole)

-Personally, I love this method of using structured play as a form of impulse control dog training.
+Personally, I love this method of using structured play as a form of training impulse control.

 Structured play simply means adding rules and structure to the game.
 You can only go when asked.
 Drop it when asked.
 You might even stop, ask for a bit of obedience and restart again.